Marshall Daugherty: Selected works

-In 1981, Daugherty's final statue was made for Trav and Kate Paine, in memory of his five-year-old daughter, Alice, who died from a genetic disorder the previous year, having been ill for three years.
+In 1981, Daugherty's final statue was made for Trav and Kate Paine, in memory of their five-year-old daughter, Alice, who died from a genetic disorder the previous year, having been ill for three years.
 The statue was stolen in September 2010, but it was recovered the following month after investigative work by Natalie Spires, a family member and prosecutor.